**50% of people could achieve a quote of £740.70 per year for their van insurance based on Compare the Market data in November 2020.

 If you’re comparing types of van insurance cover, here’s a breakdown of the main things to look for:

-Private van insurance is for drivers who use their van for social, domestic or pleasure – anything other than business.
+Private van insurance is for drivers who use their van for social, domestic or pleasure purposes – in other words, anything but business.
+So, shopping or visiting family members, for instance.

 Courier van insurance is a specialist type of van insurance for those who make regular deliveries.
-It’s specialist because it’s insurance that is built as a package to suit your needs, so you’ll need to tailor your policy with your provider.
+It’s specialist because it’s built as a package to suit your needs, so you’ll need to tailor your policy with your provider.
 This can include goods in transit cover.

 Pickup van insurance comes in both private and business form.
-Pickups can often be open-backed, which means they are treated differently, so you’ll need a separate type of cover.
+Pickups can often be open-backed, which means they’re treated differently, so you’ll need a separate type of cover.

 How can I get cheaper van insurance?